SIMEXP/lab-documentation/source/tutorials/server_dl.rst

 Upload your data and connect to the GPU server
 ----------------------------------------------

-1. Create on your machine a jupyer notebook ``mnist.ipynb`` containing the previous code.
+1. Create a jupyer notebook ``mnist.ipynb`` on your machine , containing the previous code.

 2. Upload the notebook on the server: